Zephyruss1/Desktop-Brightness/README.md

 # 💡 Desktop Brightness App 💡

-A basic desktop brightness with a Python.
+- A basic desktop brightness with a Python.

 ## 🥪 App Version

-Also you can download app version(.exe) from releases
+- Also you can download app version(.exe) from releases
 ## 🔍 Acknowledgements

- - Check **requirements.txt** for ompatibility of framework versions
+ - Check **requirements.txt** for compatibility of framework versions